Goca7/book-club-full-stack-project/README.md

 #### Book Detail Page

-- Book Information: Displays comprehensive details about the selected book, including the title, author, genre, publication date, synopsis, and rating.
+- Book Information: Displays details about the selected book, including the title, author, genre, synopsis, and reviews.

 - "Want-to-read" Button: Allows logged-in users to add the book to their "Want-to-read" list with a single click.